 JA: It’s certainly been a big adjustment for most people who are suddenly at home now.
 Do you have any advice for home cooks who might feel like now is the time to incorporate more healthy cooking into their lives?

-TV: I think my first thought would be, get your kids involved in cooking.
-There are all different things they can do at each age.
+TV: I think my first thought would be, to get your kids involved in cooking.
+There are different things they can do at each age.
 Have younger kids measure things or pour or stir or hold the mixer.
 Older kids can chop and cut and baste and use the oven.

 Getting kids interested in cooking helps them to learn to eat what you make.
 Kids are more interested in eating something that they were involved in preparing.
-For example, a yogurt parfait bar, they can pour the yogurt in their cup or bowl, choose from a variety of fruits or seeds or granola to top it with.
+For example, a yogurt parfait bar, they can pour the yogurt into their cup or bowl, and choose from a variety of fruits or seeds or granola to top it with.
 It’s such a great, healthy snack.
 Dairy foods have been shown to reduce the incidence of cavities or caries because of the different types of proteins in them and the way they help reduce the acids in the mouth.
 Any kind of dairy snack is going to be helpful and reduce the risk of cavities.

 TV: I really enjoy using yogurt in a variety of things.
 I’ll make a yogurt salad dressing with herbs and know that I’m getting an extra dose of dairy.
 Cheese is just delicious.
 Any way to use cheese is great.
 I did this little recipe where you take grape tomatoes and cut them and stuff them with cream cheese and herbs and it kind of ends up looking like little tulips.
 Another idea is blue cheese grapes.
 It’s just a little appetizer where you make a mixture of cream cheese and blue cheese and Tabasco and smash it around a grape and then roll that in chopped nuts.
 It ends up looking like a little cheese ball.
 Smoothies are a great idea too.
 There’s also a handy resource, which is basically 33 Tasty Snack Ideas you can create at home using dairy.

 JA: Those sound so perfect and yummy for the warm weather we have here.
-Something that doesn’t sound so yummy, bacon-flavored floss.
+Something that doesn’t sound so yummy, is bacon-flavored floss.
 Would you ever try it?

 TV: I guess I would try it once, but my initial thought is I prefer my floss minty.
 I’d be adventurous enough to try it once, but my other concern is it would make me hungry.